zbanack/shampoo/README.md

 ### Canvas
 A string that must resolve to a valid canvas file name.
 If no such sound can be resolved, `undefined` is returned.

+## Attributes

+Attributes are passed into [tags](#tags) to customize canvas [elements](#introduction).
+Conversely, [Meta Attributes](#meta) customize the canvas as a whole.

+## Meta Attributes

+The **meta tag** should be declared once at the top of the canvas file.
+The meta tag accepts all meta attributes.
+These attributes are special in that they affect the entire canvas rather than individual elements within.
+Note that you must provide a closing slash when working with meta tags e.g. (`[meta ... /]`).

 ## Tags

 Tags are the building blocks of canvases.
 Tags form elements, like text, buttons, images, checkboxes, radio buttons, textfields, and more.
 This section outlines all tags currently available in the Shampoo framework.
 Tags can be nested and Shampoo will try its best to resolve formatting.
 If no tags are provided, the parser defaults to attribute values as defined in the framework configuration files.